Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 The message will be processed by the NServiceBus message handler and result in `"Message received at endpoint"`-message printed to the console.
 In addition, the handler will update the previously created entity.

+For querying all the stored entities, navigate to `http://localhost:58118/all`.

 ## Configuration

 The endpoint is configured using the `UseNServiceBus` extension method:

 snippet: txsession-nsb-configuration

 The transactional session is enabled via the `endpointConfiguration.EnableTransactionalSession()` method call.
-Note that the transactional session feature requires [the outbox](/nservicebus/outbox/) to be configured in order to ensure that operations across the storage and the message broker are atomic.
+Note that the transactional session feature requires [the outbox](/nservicebus/outbox/) to be configured to ensure that operations across the storage and the message broker are atomic.

 ASP.NET Core uses `ConfigureWebHostDefaults` for configuration and a custom middleware is registered for the `ITransactionalSession` lifetime management: